 No, it does not.
 Although trademark professionals and attorneys are assigned for the completion of our trademark search reports, trademark examination is not an exact science and precise predictions are not possible.
 Our trademark professionals’ analyses are subjective, just as the analysis that will be carried out by the registration office’s examiners.
 Although circumstances are rare, trademark search reports may not identify all potential grounds for refusal.

-If you have any questions regarding this or any other services, please do not hesitate in contacting us.
+If you have any questions regarding this or any other services, please do not hesitate to contact us.

 Author: Kathryn Bouchard - Trademark Consultant @ iGERENT